Copyright © 2002–2025 by A. Miyoshi

 1. Build thermNASA from source files or unpack pre-built binaries for Windows according to the instructions in Installation section.

 2. Set PATH to the directory where thermNASA executables reside.
+The setpath.bat, setpath.csh, and setpath.sh in the sample folder may be usefull for this purpose.
 Then, change directory to the thermNASA/sample.

 3. Alternatively, if you found any difficulty in setting PATH, copy all thermNASA executables (in thermNASA-win32-binary) and all sample files (in thermNASA/sample) to the current directory.